Nitrokey/nitrokey-documentation/nethsm/openssl.rst

 This will use the key ``webserver``.

-Example commands
+Example Commands
 ----------------

-Retrieve the public key of a key on the NetHSM :
+Retrieve the public key of an asymmetric key pair on the NetHSM :

 .. code-block:: bash

-  openssl pkey -engine pkcs11 -inform ENGINE -in "pkcs11:object=webserver;type=private" -pubout
+  openssl pkey -engine pkcs11 -inform ENGINE -in "pkcs11:object=webserver;type=public" -pubout